quakehead/composeconference/2016-melbourne/cfp.md

         <p>
-          Compose Melbourne is a new functional programming conference focused on developing the community and bringing functional programming to a wider audience.
+          Compose Melbourne is a new functional programming conference focused on developing the community and bringing typed functional programming to a wider audience.
 It is a 2-day event being held in Melbourne, Australia on the 29th and 30th of August 2016.
 The first day features a single track of presentations followed by a second day of workshops and an unconference.